 FOR THE PERMANENT CURE OF .
 CONSTIPATION.
 No other disease is so prevalent in this coun-ry as Constipation, and no remedy has ever squalled the celebrated Kidney-Work as a sure.
 Whatever the cause, however obstincts of cure.
 Whatever the cause, however obstance of the case, this remedy will overcome it.

 THIS distressing common complicated with constitution.
 Ridney-Wort strengthens the weakened parts and quickly or complicated with constitution.
 Ridney-Wort strengthens the weakened parts and quickly of complicated with constitution.
-Ridney-Wort strengthens the weakened parts and quickly of strengthens PRICE SI.
+Ridney-Wort strengthens the weakened parts and quickly of the strengthens the strengthens the strengthens the strengthens the strengthens PRICE SI.
 USE Druggists Seli KIDNEY-WORT SUMMIT STOVE-PIPE SHELF.
-Improved Extension Just Patented, AGENTS WANTED. \$140.00 made by one Agent in fifty-six days.
-Full particulars and lots of Agents' reports, showing quick Sales and large Profits, free.
-No Freight or Bosing charges to Agents.
-Address at one and secure choice territory free.
+Improved Extension Just Patented,

+AGENTS WANTED.

+\$140.00 made by one

+Agent in fifty-six days.

+Full particulars and lots of Agents'

+reports, showing quick Sales and large

+Profits, frees.
+No Freight or Bosing

+charges to Agents.
+Address at one

+and secure choice territory frees.